Chocolate Playdough Recipe {With Real Cocoa Powder}

 The kids enjoyed making ice cream cones.
 Three scoops, please!

 They also enjoyed making chocolate cookies.
-Oh how we wish we could eat these!
+Oh, how we wish we could eat these!

 Cupcakes were also a favorite, with extra sprinkles all around.